History of Grace church

 In 2003, using curriculum the pastors wrote, the church launched 40 Days of Grace—focusing again on the five purposes, but this time through the GRACE acronym personalized by the pastors for our church.

 R elate—you were formed for God’s family.

 A spire—you were created to become like Jesus.

 C ommit—you were made for a ministry in the church.

 E vangelize—you were made for a mission in the world.

 Every day, every week, Grace Church is reaching out.
-People are plugging into the Growth Connection classes and are making their way from the community (spectators) to the core (committed and serving).
+People are plugging into our Membership classes and are making their way from the community (spectators) to the core (committed and serving).